Blog

 How Much and What Type of Exercise is Optimal?

 Research shows that regular exercise at a moderate intensity is beneficial for health.
-In contrast, long spurts of intensive exercise can suppress immune function, promote fatigue and increase the risk for injury.
+In contrast, long spurts of intensive exercise can suppress immune function, promote fatigue and increase the risk of injury.

 Weekly Recommendation.
 The general recommendation is to exercise at a moderate intensity for a minimum of 150 mins over a week.
 However, recent studies have highlighted that this recommendation is not appropriate for everyone.
 For instance, South Asians may only show similar benefits when engaging in 266 mins of moderate-intensity exercise per week.
 Thus, you may need to adjust your exercise routine depending on your genetics, energy requirements, and metabolism.